Skip to content

 Convened by the Quantum Core Institute.

 QCI is an independent, non-profit quantum risk advisory and neutral standards body.
 We publish standards commentary, maintain the free QCI-QS1 governance standard, and run the QRS working groups.
-We do not sell HSMs, migration consulting, or attestation services — and we do not accept sponsorship from anyone who does.
-That independence is the reason the room trusts what happens in it.
+We do not sell HSMs or attestation services, and we do not accept sponsorship from anyone who does.
+Diagnosis is free.
+Judgment is the engagement.

 Standard bearer